 Vitamin D strengthens bones and teeth by aiding the absorption of calcium & phosphorus and contributes to the normal function of the immune system.

 Where do you get it?

 Sunshine is the main source!
-Food sources include oily fish e.g. sardines and salmon (check out my Creamy Salmon Pasta Recipe), egg yolk, red meat and fortified foods such as cereals.
+Food sources include oily fish e.g. sardines and salmon (check out my Creamy Salmon Pasta Recipe), egg yolks, red meat and fortified foods such as cereals.

-Supplements – if you’re already taking a multivitamin check the amount of vitamin D on the label (should be 10 μg), a separate vitamin D supplement such as D3 10 μg tablets from Holland & Barrett or an oral spray; BetterYou have daily vitamin D oral sprays which are fast-absorbing and are up to 2.5 times more effective than vitamin capsules.
+Supplements – if you’re already taking a multivitamin check the amount of vitamin D on the label (should be 10 μg), a separate vitamin D supplement such as D3 10 μg tablets from Holland & Barrett or an oral spray; BetterYou have daily vitamin D oral sprays* which are fast-absorbing and are up to 2.5 times more effective than vitamin capsules.